DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 If you play the game now you will notice the first circle bounces much higher.\
 Go ahead and play with the "Bounciness" value until you find something you like.

-The other property on the the Physics Material 2D is Friction.\
+The other property on the Physics Material 2D is Friction.\
 The idea behind Friction is the same as the real world but the execution in Unity is a bit different.\
 Unity's friction is calculated based on the number of points of contact between two objects.
 Meaning that a circle isn't really affected by friction as technically there's only ever one point of contact.

-Below is is the effect in action.
+Below is the effect in action.
 We've colored the high friction slope to be red for you easily identify.

 ![FrictionDemo](https://media.giphy.com/media/L39MSN192NeEOdvlwZ/giphy.gif)